The Driving Standards Agency (DSA) and Vehicle and Operator Services Agency (VOSA) have merged to form the Driver and Vehicle Standards Agency (DVSA).

 - defects that give prior warning from warning lights, marked changes in handling and unusual noises

-For more information about safety defects, read VOSA’s ‘Consumers’ guide to vehicle safety defects’.
+For more information about safety defects, read DVSA’s ‘Consumers’ guide to vehicle safety defects’.

-If a fault is discovered in a vehicle make or model after manufacturing it might be recalled.
+A vehicle might be recalled if a fault is discovered in a make or model after manufacturing.